 Near a school

 Properties near a school are also priced higher by many realtors.
 If the school receives higher grades and more demand, the property pricing is also likely to be more.
 Some property owners have made big profits by buying into an area near an upcoming school.
-In some cases, property may also be worth more if it’s on a school bus route.
+In some cases, a property may also be worth more if it’s on a school bus route.

 On an odd number

-Bizarrely, odd numbered houses seem to sell more than their even numbered counterparts.
-The reasoning for this is unclear – odd numbered properties may feature more commonly on street corners and therefore be slightly more spacious.
+Bizarrely, odd-numbered houses seem to sell more than their even-numbered counterparts.
+The reasoning for this is unclear – odd-numbered properties may feature more commonly on street corners and therefore be slightly more spacious.
 The only exception to the rule is ‘13’, which due to superstitious reasons can devalue a property.
 Worth even more are properties with names instead of numbers, giving off a more official tone with their address.